Free Color Wheel & Color Palette Generator

 Tetradic Colors

 Four colors evenly spaced around the wheel, forming a rectangle.
-This bold scheme is best when one color is dominant and the others serve as accents.
+This color scheme works best when you need one dominant and other accent colors.

 Color Categories